Elearning voice over jobs are here to stay.

 The Elearning industry is growing.
 I can confidently say it is not going to tank anytime soon.
 The worldwide e-learning market is projected to be worth $325 Billion in 2025.
 In 2017, approximately 77% of US corporations used online learning, 67% of US companies offered learning opportunities via smartphones, and it was found that eLearning increases retention rates by 25% to 60%.

-Companies have been forced online due to COVID 19 and this will only speed up the process of moving more and more trainings online.
+Companies have been forced or at least fast-tracked into offering e-learning training online due to COVID 19.
+This trend will only speed up the process of moving more and more trainings online as the processes are streamlined and online trainings become even more common.

 This is why I was able to develop this proven system of booking more elearning voiceover work, without using pay-to-plays.